-45 Total production value provided by Eurostat is defined as: 'Production value measures the amount actually produced by the unit, based on sales, including changes in stocks and the resale of goods and services.
+43 Total production value provided by Eurostat is defined as: 'Production value measures the amount actually produced by the unit, based on sales, including changes in stocks and the resale of goods and services.
 The production value is defined as turnover, plus or minus the changes in stocks of finished products, work in progress and goods and services purchased for resale, minus the purchases of goods and services for resale, plus capitalized production, plus other operating income (excluding subsidies).
 Income and expenditure classified as financial or extra-ordinary in company accounts is excluded from production value'.
-46 The average of the low and high estimate of 15 year PV are divided by 15 to come to an 'annual' figure.
-Note that this is not

-46 The average of the low and high estimate of 15 year PV are divided by 15 to come to an 'annual' figure.
+44 The average of the low and high estimate of 15 year PV are divided by 15 to come to an 'annual' figure.
 Note that this is not the same as annual costs as investments are depreciated over a longer time period (up to 15 year).

-RM01 RMO2 RMO3a RMO3b Use categories ΑΤΡΥ сс % CC of ATPV Manufacturer 36 - - Minimal Minimal Minimal Minimal 0 0% Importer 36 - - n/a n/a n/a n/a n/a n/a Formulators (non-wire coating) <1,200 Minimal Minimal Minimal Minimal Minimal Minimal Minimal Minimal Automotive industrial + formulators 2,065 1 0.04% 1 0.04% 1 0.04% 1 0.04% Wire coaters and formulators 3,095 - - xxxx хххх xxxx хххх 6 0.2%
+RMO1 RMO2 RMO3a RMO3b Use categories ΑΤΡΥ сс % CC of ATPV Manufacturer 36 - - Minimal Minimal Minimal Minimal 0 0% Importer 36 - - n/a n/a n/a n/a n/a n/a Formulators (non-wire coating) <1,200 Minimal Minimal Minimal Minimal Minimal Minimal Minimal Minimal Automotive industrial + formulators 2,065 1 0.04% 1 0.04% 1 0.04% 1 0.04% Wire coaters and formulators 3,095 - - xxxx xxxx xxxx xxxx 6 0.2%